coreui/coreui/site/content/docs/4.0/getting-started/rtl.md

 ---
 layout: docs
 title: RTL
-description: Learn how to enable support for right-to-left text in Bootstrap across our layout, components, and utilities.
+description: Learn how to enable support for right-to-left text in CoreUI for Bootstrap across our layout, components, and utilities.
 group: getting-started
 toc: true
 ---

 ## Get familiar

-We recommend getting familiar with Bootstrap first by reading through our [Getting Started Introduction page]({{< docsref "/getting-started/introduction" >}}).
+We recommend getting familiar with CoreUI for Bootstrap first by reading through our [Getting Started Introduction page]({{< docsref "/getting-started/introduction" >}}).
 Once you've run through it, continue reading here for how to enable RTL.

 You may also want to read up on [the RTLCSS project](https://rtlcss.com/), as it powers our approach to RTL.